ddmitov/perl-executing-browser/README.md

 * Unlike JavaScript in general purpose web browsers, local Perl scripts executed by PEB have no access to the HTML DOM of any page.
 * PEB is not an implementation of the CGI protocol.
 It uses only three environment variables (see below) together with the GET and POST methods from the CGI protocol in a purely local context without any attempt to communicate with the outside world.
 * PEB does not embed any Perl interpreter in itself and rellies on an external Perl distribution, which could be easily changed or upgraded independently.
 * PEB has no full-fledged sandbox for local Perl scripts.
-Basic security is implemented in C++ and Perl code, but it is still recommended to inspect your scripts before use for possible security vulnerabilities!
+Basic security is implemented in C++ and Perl code, but without warranties of any kind!

 ## Security